parcodeisuoni/SoundMap-Wordpress-Plugin/README.md

 Soundmap is a free plugin for implement soundmaps over a Wordpress site and the Google Maps Api.
 The plugin creates a new content type called Marker, wich represent the sound marks over the map.
+This fork updates behaviours and scripts to WP 3.6.
+For previous WP versions use original project

 Installation